Craig Minowa

 Craig Minowa is a singer, songwriter, and composer best known as the frontman for the alternative rock band Cloud Cult.
 He is also the founder of Earthology Records.
 Minowa was born Craig Richardson and grew up in Owatonna, Minnesota.

 Early life and education

-Minowa was raised Lutheran in a family whose social life revolved around the church community.
-As a child, when his peers were interested in football, Minowa was a self-described "astronomy geek" who memorized the diameter of planets.
+Minowa was a self-described "astronomy geek" in elementary school who memorized the diameter of planets.
 Throughout his childhood, the family's living room was dominated not by a television, but by a piano which his mother would often play for Minowa and his sisters.
 "I think it distilled a lifelong feeling in me that you can make your own entertainment, and you can also sculpt your own mood by what you choose to create," he said.
+Minowa was heavily bullied in school but found comfort in writing music at a young age.